Ivan Strez Balšić: Life

 The three Balšić brothers joined the League of Lezhë, an Albanian alliance formed by their maternal uncle Gjergj Kastrioti Skanderbeg, after meeting in Lezhë on March 2, 1444.
 The members included Lekë Zaharia, Pjetër Spani, Lekë Dushmani, Andrea Thopia, Gjergj Arianiti, Theodor Muzaka, Stefan Crnojević, and their subjects.
 Skanderbeg was elected its leader, and commander in chief of its armed forces numbering a total of 8,000 warriors.

 Ivan was the commander of a unit of 500 cavalry sent by Skanderbeg to support Ferdinand I of Naples, whose rulership was threatened by the Angevin Dynasty, before Skanderbeg himself led a military expedition to Italy.

 Ivan Strez Balšić was perceived by Venice as Skanderbeg's successor.
 After Skanderbeg's death Ivan and his brother Gojko Balšić, together with Leke, Progon and Nicholas Dukagjini, continued to fight for Venice.
 In 1469 Ivan requested from the Venetian Senate to return him his confiscated property consisting of Castle Petrela, woivodate of "Terra nuova" of Kruje (unknown position), territory between Kruje and Durrës and villages in the region of Bushnesh (today part of the Kodër-Thumanë municipality).
 Venice largely conceded to the wishes of Ivan Balšić and installed him as Skanderbeg's successor.

 Death

 The Venetian chronicler Stefano Magno recorded details about Ivan's death.
 Ivan insisted that Venetian grain supplies to the Ottoman besieged Krujë could only be transported through his territory after a yearly licence was paid to him.
-Venetian governor of Scutari, Leonardo Boldü, realised that Ivan's requests could have serious consequences.
+The Venetian governor of Scutari, Leonardo Boldù, realised that Ivan's requests could have serious consequences.
 He gathered forces consisting of Venetian militia from Scutari, commanded by their voivoda and joined with the forces of many noble families from Albania who were loyal to Venice.
 Ivan Balšić prepared an ambush in the house where he met with Venetians but they managed to kill Ivan in the ensuing fight and threw his head out of the house in front of his stunned followers.